JCForszp/Azure-Machine-Learning-Engineer-Operationalizing-ML/README.md

 #### 2.1 Create experiment & compute cluster

 The next step consists in defining and launching the experiment.
+I am not going into the detail of each step of the sequence, as the screenshots below give a good summary of the options and outcomes.
+The screen below shows that the experiment I defined was successfully completed.
+We can also see the compute target I defined to specifically run this experiment.
 ![image](https://user-images.githubusercontent.com/36628203/124171202-896e4c00-daa8-11eb-8a16-11a0478c0640.png)
 ![image](https://user-images.githubusercontent.com/36628203/124171221-90955a00-daa8-11eb-887a-99c36b6c7844.png)
 ![image](https://user-images.githubusercontent.com/36628203/124171243-97bc6800-daa8-11eb-8be2-b6d6cc38b989.png)